I’ll tell you a secret: you can send messages straight to someone’s inbox with a 70-ish percent open rate.

 I’m a startup marketer & mentor who’s taught a few thousand startups how to nail go to market in North America.

 I’ve helped 13 different startups launch from $0 to $2MM+ in ARR in North America, many of which were based in Europe or Asia.

 It seems like there’s a chance you’d benefit from having someone with GTM experience to mentor or hold a free workshop for some of the startups you’re working with at %COMPANYNAME% to help them get across the pond.

 I work principally with tech-focused B2B startups that want a better US presence, and I see you’re a %JOBTITLE% and fellow investor attending Collision; it seems like we might have something worthwhile to chat about.

 Let me know if you’d like to catch up!

-I can’t customize the message by the audience at runtime, so I drafted about 16 different messages so I could target each message based on how I could best help that narrow segment of people the message targeted.
+I can’t customize the message by the audience at runtime.
+So I drafted 16 different messages so I could target each message based on how I could best help that narrow segment of people the message targeted.